web-native/docs/chtml/v060/specs/scoped-js/README.md

 </div>
 ```

 Our area of interest is the statement `this.style.opacity = opacityLevel` within the animation's `onfinish` block.
 By referencing the `opacityLevel` variable, this statement is now bound to the `opacityLevel` variable, and will rerun whenever the `opacityLevel` binding changes.
-In our application, we could keep blinking the element simply by changing the value of `opacityLevel` at intervals.
-We are now using the Reflex API to modify `opacityLevel` in-place instead of rebinding the data object afresh.
+So in our application, we could keep blinking the element simply by changing the value of `opacityLevel` at intervals.
+Below, we are now using the Reflex API to modify `opacityLevel` in-place instead of rebinding the data object afresh.

 ```js
 let alertEl = document.querySelector('#alert');